snewhouse/katacoda-scenarios/bioconda_genmed/markdown/02_install_anaconda.md

 >NOTE Include the `bash` command regardless of whether or not you are using Bash shell.
 >NOTE: Choose “Install Anaconda as a user” unless root privileges are required.

+Follow the prompts on the installer screens.

+If you are unsure about any setting, accept the defaults.
+You can change them later.

 #### Review the license agreement

 The installer prompts “In order to continue the installation process, please review the license agreement.”
 Click Enter to view license terms

+You will see something like this:

 ```bash
 ===================================